Mermaid Fetish

 Safety, consent & law

 As a fantasy attraction the interest raises no consent or legal concerns, since no real, living partner is involved.
-The associated hobby does carry real physical risk: swimming with the legs bound in a tail meaningfully raises drowning danger, especially for children, and breath-hold (freediving) performance adds risk of hypoxic blackout.
+The associated hobby does carry real physical risk: swimming with the legs bound in a tail raises drowning danger, especially for children, and breath-hold (freediving) performance adds risk of hypoxic blackout.
 Reputable mermaiding instruction stresses supervision, training and never swimming a tail alone, the standard water-safety framing.

 - Transformation Fetish33/100Metamorphophilia · Identity & TransformationA transformation fetish is an erotic or imaginative fascination with the process of a body changing form, such as turning into an animal, object, or another kind of being.
 The appeal centers on the metamorphosis itself rather than the end state.33